VA Mortgage Underwriting Process

 The lender will typically provide an explanation for the denial so that the borrower can take steps to address those issues and reapply in the future.

-In case your loan application is denied, don’t be disheartened, as 15% of VA loan applications are usually denied.
-You might be able to request approval through manual underwriting if you’re turned down at the automated underwriting stage.
+Don’t be disheartened in the event that your loan application is denied, as 15% of VA loan applications are usually denied.
+You might be able to request approval through manual underwriting if you’re turned down by an automated VA loan underwriting.

 If your loan was rejected by a manual underwriter, you can: